WikiMin3R/Unitus-Nouveau/doc/init.md

 ### macOS

-Copy org.blackcoin.unitusd.plist into ~/Library/LaunchAgents.
+Copy org.unitus.unitusd.plist into ~/Library/LaunchAgents.
 Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.unitus.unitusd.plist`.

 This Launch Agent will cause unitusd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run unitusd as the current user.
-You will need to modify org.unitus.unitusd.plist if you intend to use it as a Launch Daemon with a dedicated blackcoin user.
+You will need to modify org.unitus.unitusd.plist if you intend to use it as a Launch Daemon with a dedicated unitus user.

 Auto-respawn
 -----------------------------------